THE SA WRITERS’ COLLEGE

 - Make sure your story has been edited and polished according to tips and guidelines provided on our college site under “Writing Resources”.

-The top five entries will be assessed by a panel of award-winning international writers who tutor at SA Writers’ College.
-Judges still to be confirmed.
+The top five entries will be assessed by a panel of five award-winning writers.

 Ginny Swart has sold over 400 short stories to women’s magazines all over the world.
 On any day of every month she has at least 15 stories out there on editors’ desks.
 Her more serious work has appeared in literary publications in America, South Africa, Canada, New Zealand and on the Web.
 She is also the author of three romance novels (Ulverscroft Press UK) a book of short stories (Lulu.com) and a book for teenagers: Nosipho and the King of Bones (MacMillan Boleswa SA).